Library with common methods and default values for High Availability Extension (HA or HAE) tests.

 is_not_maintenance_update( $package );

 Checks if the package specified in $package is not targeted by a maintenance update.
-Returns true if the package is not targeted, i.e., package name does not appear in the BUILD setting and the MAINTENANCE setting is active, or false in all other cases.
+Returns true if the package is not targeted, i.e., MAINTENANCE setting is active and package name does not appear in the BUILD setting nor is it in the list of packages in the related INCIDENT_ID.
+Returns false in all other cases.
+Besides the package $package, it also checks for kernel in the BUILD setting and the list of packages, as the tests should always run with updates to the kernel.

 activate_ntp();